MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/microsoft-search.md

                     </div>
                     <div class="cardText">
                         <h3>Admin quick set up</h3>
-                        <p>Find out how to turn on Microsoft Search in Bing and configure it for your organization in four easy steps</p>
+                        <p>Find out how to turn on Microsoft Search and configure it for your organization in four easy steps</p>
                         <p><a href="setup/quick-set-up.md">Start now</a></p>
                     </div>
                 </div>